The term “appointment viewing” isn’t that old, but it is nearly obsolete, thanks to digital technology.

 Interconnection is an important part of content creation, management and delivery because it enables the proximity to partners, employees and users that’s essential to high-performing, low-latency connectivity.
 Companies that implement an Interconnection-first strategy using an Interconnection Oriented Architecture™ (IOA™) framework will be best positioned to compete in an age when the appointment time for video viewing is always “right now.”

 Unprecedented and accelerating demand for video

 Growth in data traffic always seems to be accelerating, and video makes up the bulk of it.
-According to Cisco, IP video traffic will be 82% of all video traffic globally by 2021.
+According to Cisco, IP video traffic will be 82% of all consumer internet traffic globally by 2021.
 Some more projections by Cisco illustrate the coming, massive consumption of video content:

 - By 2021, a million minutes of video content will cross global networks every second.